lucaszischka/BottomSheet/README.md

 - Very **easy to use**
 - Support for **SearchBar** in the header
 - Flick through feature
-- Same behavoir as Apple for the `.bottom` position
+- Same behavior as Apple for the `.bottom` position
 - Beatuiful **animations**

 #### Here are some alternatives: